← Chapter 10· | Turning Signs (Contents) | References | blog |

 To conceive of anything, we attend to its essential features, its essential relations with the rest of the universe, ignoring irrelevant differences between one instance and another.
 Then, by an act of what Peirce called ‘hypostatic abstraction,’ we give it a name, which can now become part of a general sign, one that leaves it up to the interpreter to select any token of that type as its object.
 The general term can thus represent any instance of it more or less adequately – even though no user of the concept is actually acquainted with all of them – because the logical breadth of the term includes them all.
 (Recall Chapter 10 on the logical relations between breadth, depth and information.)

 However, the simplicity we gain by generalizing usually comes at the cost of some vagueness.
 Vagueness allows us to talk about things without specifying exactly what we are talking about (see Peirce, CP 5.447, EP2:351).
 Individual objects of signs are determinate in more ways than their common names can represent, and greater precision and accuracy of reference and description often takes more time and attention than we can afford.
-Polyversity, or diversity of usage over time between users, further compounds the difficulty of communicating without fooling ourselves and others.
+Polyversity, or diversity of usage over time, further compounds the difficulty of communicating without fooling ourselves and others.

 If we ask whether a percept is simple before it becomes the object of a sign, the answer will depend on what kind of simplicity we are talking about.
 Being given, and thus requiring no special effort to produce, the percept is certainly simple as far as practice is concerned.
 But in theory, perception is already semiosis, part of a meaning cycle which is irreducibly complex.
 This cycle is doing the self-organizing, self-guiding work that produces percepts as well as concepts and precepts.
 All of these can be viewed as transformations of the energy flowing through the system and through the larger systems in which (as a holon) it must be embedded.
-There is no semiosis, and no system, without the flow of energy.
+There is no semiosis, indeed no system, without the flow of energy.

 As we saw in Chapter 4, Peirce spoke of physical matter as ‘mind hidebound with habits’ – this was part of his ‘synechism’ (introduced in Chapter 8), which rejected the idea of an absolute distinction between mind and matter, or between the psychical and the physical.
 Later Einstein made a similar point about the distinction in physics between energy and matter: he showed that the energy ‘bound’ into a unit of matter is equivalent to its mass multiplied by a very large constant (the speed of light squared).
 This allowed us to account for the transformation of matter into energy in the nuclear reactions which occur in the sun and thus power life on earth.
 (It also allowed us to build new weapons of mass destruction, over the protests of Einstein and other scientists … but that's another story.)